|For a long time I dreamed of visiting Kyrgyzstan - this

 Our hike through the Alamedin Valley was the highlight of my visit to Kyrgyzstan!
 It is a beautiful location with picturesque views, horses grazing, far from any cars or roads.
 We hiked for 6 hours at a comfortable pace, taking breaks when we wanted.
 A tea break and a nice picnic lunch were included.
 We reached a beautiful waterfall before turning back.
 We also visited a pool with warm thermal water which was the perfect end to the day.
 Anatoly was a great guide and took photos for us throughout the trek which he sent us afterwards.
 A perfect day!

-places in Kyrgyzstan, where there are fields full of poppies, rare tulips,
+wonderful places in Kyrgyzstan, where there are fields full of poppies,

-mountain snowdrops, lush green foothill gorges, full-flowing waterfalls
+rare tulips, mountain snowdrops, lush green foothill gorges, full-flowing

-- all of which you can see in the spring time in Kyrgyzstan.
-For the first
+waterfalls - all of which you can see in the spring time in Kyrgyzstan.

 In the early morning, we arrived to the territory of Karakhanid Kagante, visited Burana Tower, whilst not disturbing the living of the ancient town of Balasagun, during a sunny day we swam under the waterfall in the picturesque Kegety gorge.
 In the evening, we visited cloud-hidden secret gorge of Issyk-Ata which is famous for its healing springs and ancient image of Buddha - this is something we dreamt of seeing and at last this dream became a reality, whilst travelling around Kyrgyzstan.
 Thanks to Yuri for his interesting and funny stories about mountain adventures.